C-Accel-CRIPT/Python-SDK/README.md

 [![Test Coverage](https://github.com/C-Accel-CRIPT/Python-SDK/actions/workflows/test_coverage.yaml/badge.svg)](https://github.com/C-Accel-CRIPT/Python-SDK/actions/workflows/test_coverage.yaml)
 -->

-## Disclaimer

-This is the successor to the original [CRIPT Python SDK](https://github.com/C-Accel-CRIPT/cript).
-The new CRIPT Python SDK is still under development, and we will officially release it as soon as it is ready.
-For now please use the [original CRIPT Python SDK](https://github.com/C-Accel-CRIPT/cript)

----

 ## What is it?

 The CRIPT Python SDK allows programmatic access to the [CRIPT platform](https://criptapp.org).
 It can help automate uploading your data to CRIPT, and aims to allow for manipulation of your CRIPT data through the python language.
 This is a perfect tool for users who have python experience and have large amount of data to upload to [CRIPT](https://criptapp.org).